danilol-zz/coya_challenge/challenge.md

 * The icons had to be centralized for the correct alignment

 Docker
-* Although I'm not using the database, I decided to let the postgres service as a challenge (had some problems, but fixed)
+* Although I'm not using the database, I decided to use the postgres service as a challenge (had some problems, but fixed)
-* The container is working, you can start and access the app using:
+* The container is working, you can start and access the app using: docker-compose up -d docker-compose build (After build you can access http://localhost:3000) docker-compose run web rspec